Economy of Aruba: Aloe

-First planted on Aruba in 1850, aloes throve in its desert conditions.
+First planted on Aruba in 1850, aloes thrive in its desert conditions.
 With a healthy demand for aloe products, it became an important part of Aruba's economy.
 In fact, for many years, the country was aloe's top exporter.
 But over the years, many aloe fields were replaced by buildings, diminishing its production and exports declined.

 The oldest company on the island, Aruba Aloe, has recently instituted changes in the hopes of becoming Aruba's leading product manufacturer.
 It built a new, modern facility, an aloe museum, and designed new packaging.
 Although most of their product line sells in the national market, a 2005 exporting deal with a U.S. company and sales through their website have increased their international market.

 Oil

 Despite setbacks caused by the troubled gold and aloe industries, Aruba's economy didn't suffer long.
 Because of its location near Venezuela, the island became an attractive spot for oil refineries.
 The Lago Oil and Transport Company, owned by Standard Oil of New Jersey (now Exxon), opened in 1929 near the transshipping port of San Nicolaas.
-Following in their footsteps, the Eagle Oil Refinery opened soon after.
+Following in their footsteps, the Eagle Oil refinery opened soon after in Oranjestad.
+By early 1939, a more consistent supply of crude oil was achieved, allowing the refineries to operate at full capacity.
 Over the next few decades, the oil industry took over as Aruba's primary economic force.